jakubvalenta/geoshare/README.md

 **Example use cases**

-When someone sends you a Google Maps link, but you prefer using OpenStreetMap, you can quickly open the same location in OsmAnd or Organic Maps.
+When someone sends you a Google Maps link, but you prefer using OpenStreetMap, you can quickly **open the same location** in OsmAnd or Organic Maps.

-When you like Google Maps for finding places, but you prefer a different app for navigation, you can easily switch from Google Maps to your favorite navigation app.
+When you like Google Maps for finding places, but you prefer a different app for navigation, you can easily switch from Google Maps to your favorite **navigation app**.

 **Other features**

-- Show the geographic coordinates of a map link and copy them to clipboard as a
+- Shows the **geographic coordinates** of a map link and allows copying them to clipboard in various formats, for example as a geo: link.
-  geo: link.
+- Allows choosing an action to perform **automatically** when a map link is converted to coordinates.
+- Allows **launching navigation** in selected apps with one tap.
+- Retries repeatedly when the **internet connection** is patchy.
-- Paste map links directly into the app, instead of sharing them with it.
+- Allows **pasting map links** directly into the app, instead of sharing them with it.
+- Has an interface that adapts to **tablets**.

 ## Intro